ShizukaDonaghue/happy-beans/TESTING.md

 </details>

-The errors identified were all related to Summernote widget that is used in the recipe form.
+The errors identified were all related to the Summernote widget that is used in the recipe form.
 Since the errors resulted from Summernote codes, these were not addressed.
 However, these errors do not affect the functionality of the application.

 <details>
   <summary>Update Recipe Page - Errors identified for Summernote fields</summary>